Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Court of the Count.md

 This vantage point is 130 feet from the bottom of the shaft (areaK31a).
 Forty feet down is areaK31, and 40 feet up is a stone trapdoor in the ceiling that opens into areaK47.

-A door in the north wall is easy to spot from this side (no ability check required) and opens into areaK39.
+A door in the north wall is easy to spot from this side (no ability check required) and opens into area K39.

 K32.
 MAID IN HELL
+_____

-Oil lamps illuminate this long, rectangular chamber with oak-paneled walls.
+"Oil lamps illuminate this long, rectangular chamber with oak-paneled walls.
 Stained, yellowed lace hangs neatly from eight canopied beds.
 The figure of a woman moves lithely about the room, dusting furniture and humming quietly.
-Around her pale, slender neck is a gold necklace with a ruby pendant.
+Around her pale, slender neck is a gold necklace with a ruby pendant."
+_____

-The maid, Helga Ruvak, is a vampire spawn who claims to be the daughter of the village bootmaker, kid­ napped and forced into service by [[Strahd]].
+The maid, Helga Ruvak, is a vampire spawn who claims to be the daughter of the village bootmaker, kidnapped and forced into service by [[Strahd]].
 She pleads, on her hands and knees if necessary, to be saved from this awful place.

 Helga will join the party if the characters ask her along.
-She intends to attack the characters but does so onlyifshesensesanopportunityth_ atdoesn'tinvolve having to fight the entire party. �be also attacks if com- mandedtodosobyStrahd. . __ _ .
+She intends to attack the characters but does so only if she senses an opportunity that doesn't involve having to fight the entire party. �be also attacks if com- mandedtodosobyStrahd. . __ _ .

 Helgaplaysthep�rtofthein11,oc��·fd�rris_elindistress to the last, revealing hei; fefo9f�,9,!\lY "."hen she attacks.